tjcarney89/swift-tableviews-readme-ios-0217/README.md

 ## Fundamentals of Table Views

-As you've probably guessed by now, a table view is an type of _view_ that is provided by Cocoa Touch.
+As you've probably guessed by now, a table view is a type of _view_ that is provided by Cocoa Touch.
 It is an instance of the class `UITableView`, which is a _subclass_ of `UIView`.
 This means that it provides all the functionality of a basic view (`UIView`), along with some functionality of its own.

 Namely, a table view knows how to lay out data in _rows_.
 It gets its data from a _source_ and draws each piece of that data set into a _cell_.
 Table views also allow users to scroll through the entire data set, displaying a cell for each piece of data, and can even allow the user to _select_ a cell to bring up more details for that piece of data.
 (Think again of the Contacts app on your iPhone: You can scroll through a _list_ of contacts' names, then select one to view more details like their telephone number and email address.)